cyevgeniy/evg.moe/content/posts/zod-validation.md

 const isValidationPerformed = shallowRef(false)
 ```

-Then, we create a computed that returns the list of validation errors:
+Then, we create a computed variable that returns the list of validation errors:

 ```
 const errors = computed(() => {